openhab/openhab-addons/addons/binding/org.openhab.binding.modbus/README.md

 ### How to manually migrate

-Here is a step by step example for a migration from a 1.x configuration to a equivilent 2.x configuration.
+Here is a step by step example for a migration from a 1.x configuration to a equivalent 2.x configuration.
 It does not cover all features the 1.x configuration offers, but it should serve as an example on how to get it done.
+Please note that although you can do all this stuff also using PaperUI, the file based approach is strongly recommended if you need to migrate more than only a handful of Items.

 The 1.x modbus configuration defined 4 slaves: